FarronF/limerick-council-meetings/meetings/2018/03/26-Full Meeting of Limerick City and County Council/Minutes Special Council Meeting - Full Meeting of Limerick City and County Council - 26th January 2018.md

 1997/1998.
 He added that he was a dedicated Councillor and was totally committed to

 Limerick and the people of Limerick.
-The Mayor also referred to his role serving on many--- 2
+The Mayor also referred to his role serving on many
+---
+2

 other Bodies during his term on the Council, including Limerick Harbour Authority,